jeremyvlegros/jeremyvlegros/about_me.md

 #### Job reality

+I searched for a developer job, stumbled on either WEB, JAVAEE (... and web), PHP rarely, Python (3 or 4 times in 3 years), all of them asking for 2+ experience years.

+I am a simple person, I don't apply for jobs that I don't have qualifications for, and not my resume matches the offer :

+ - I show my qualifications

+ - I answer questions about those qualifications

+ - I can prove those qualifications by taking tests

+ - I was applying for a job, matching the job description

+The job that matched those, was, in hindsight, a chimera.

-I went to two job applications, both not about software development, because I was that desperate.
+I had to make a choice, people were worried about me, so I went to two job interviews, for jobs that were not about software development.

-The two interviews were distressing experiences, with common points :
+The two interviews were distressing experiences :

-- what was asked of me was not in my qualifications nor in the job description
+- both interviews asked me to do more than was in the job description

-- asking me to do the job of an IT technician full/part time while hiring me under another job title, most likely less paid

-Those interviews were distressing in their own ways :

-- in the first, I got silly questions and my answers were met with condescendence
+- in the first one, I got silly questions and my answers were met with a patronizing tone, I should have left ... this is not okay

-- in the second, I failed a practical test that I wasn’t aware nor even qualified for, followed by an oral interview, where I learned the truth about the job
+- in the second one, I got a surprise practical test (that I failed miserably), followed by the actual oral interview, where I learned that I would need to do the technician work (a job that requires a specific exam) and not paid as an educator assistant

+I was, to say the least, puzzled.

+For both jobs, I was over qualified until they asked from me more things that I was under-qualified for.

+The conclusion I retain from this is the same I had before, with an added third part :

+    Only few humans play fair, it requires a lot a bad memories to find them, *even in government jobs*

+N.B : In the following years the government didn't renew contracts for qualified technicians, there were protests, but in the end people without computer science were hired in their stead.

-#### context
+#### The context of 2020 - 2022

 During this period, COVID was at its peak, I still, like a lot of people, took the risk of going out, feeling the fear in my guts, applied for a job in proximity with hundreds of people each day.

-I thought that getting a job was a fair game :

- - I have qualifications

- - recruiters could ask questions on those qualifications

- - I was ready to take tests to prove those qualifications

- - I was applying for a job, matching the job description

 ### 2016 - 2018